Sunscreens: Some Do More Harm Than Good

 Para amino benzoic acid

 butyl-methoxy-dibenzoyl methane (B-MDM)

 But you’ve still got to protect your skin and not just during summer.
 Snow reflects up to 80% of the sun’s UV light, and that really packs a punch.
 Especially when you’re out all day like these guys:

 What to do?
 Keep it simple!

-- Simple ingredients like zinc oxide or titanium dioxide do not penetrate the skin and are less likely to cause irritation.
-They're even suitable for babies and sensitive skin.
+- Simple ingredients like zinc oxide or titanium dioxide do not penetrate the skin and are less likely to irritate.
+They’re even suitable for babies and sensitive skin.

 How much is enough?

-The dermatologist rule of thumb for adequate coverage is 1 teaspoon each for arm, face and scalp.
-Increase to 2 teaspoons for your torso and each leg.
+The dermatologist’s rule of thumb for adequate coverage is 1 teaspoon each for the arm, face, and scalp.
+Then, increase to 2 teaspoons for your torso and each leg.

 Protect your eyes with sunglasses; protect your head with a hat or scarf.

 Remember: Sunny days are fun but can be dangerous whether it’s winter or summer.
 So remember to stay safe with these simple rules.
 Cover sensitive skin and use natural sunscreen whenever possible.
 And re-apply, re-apply, re-apply!